Hylke1982/devops-experience-workshop/README.md

 - Internet connection
 - Latest virtual box version (tested with 4.3.12, [Download](https://www.virtualbox.org/))

+### When Jenkins VMs are not available

+These items should be installed when the Jenkins master and Jenkins slave VMs are unavaible.

+- Latest vagrant version (tested with 1.6.3, [Download](http://www.vagrantup.com/))
+- Vagrant librarian puppet installed ([Instructions here](https://github.com/mhahn/vagrant-librarian-puppet))

 ## Required knowledge

 To participate in this workshop you should have knowledge about these products: